RichardVu3/auction-ebay/README.md

 ### Building Docker Container Network

-Once all the repositories are cloned, build the container networks with
+Once all the repositories are cloned and updated, build the container networks with

 ```bash
 # builds all of the submodules and dependencies containers